Chess is a game of foresight — just like cybersecurity.

 Cybersecurity is the chessboard where hackers and defenders are looking to checkmate each other.
 For now, hackers are on the winning side.

-Hackers are outmaneuvering defenders by launching a ransomware attack every 14 seconds, they plan to get to 11 seconds by 2021.
-It’s not just the speed but the variety of attacks that make hackers a formidable opponent.
-Initially, the ‘Grandmaster’ companies with fancy security infrastructure and a large cash pot were targeted.
-Now, it doesn’t matter whether you are the Grandmaster or a class C, D, or E player of the small business world — everyone’s fair game.
+Hackers are outsmarting defenders by carrying out a ransomware attack every 14 seconds, with plans to reduce that to 11 seconds by 2021.
+It’s not just their speed; the range of attacks also makes hackers a serious threat.
+At first, only the ‘Grandmaster’ companies with advanced security and big budgets were targeted.
+Now, it doesn’t matter if you’re a Grandmaster or a small business in class C, D, or E — everyone is a target.

 Hackers need to sneak in, just one good move.
 Result: customer engagement comes to a halt while hefty fines from breach of compliance regulations keep piling up.